ineedbots/iw3_bot_warfare/README.md

 It aims to add playable AI to the multiplayer games of CoD4.

-You can find the ModDB release post [here](https://www.moddb.com/mods/bot-warfare/downloads/cod4x-bot-warfare-latest) and the CoD4x.me post [here](https://cod4x.me/index.php?/forums/topic/3116-release-bot-warfare/).
+You can find the ModDB release post [here](https://www.moddb.com/mods/bot-warfare/downloads/cod4x-bot-warfare-latest) and the CoD4x forum post [here](https://cod4x.ovh/index.php?/forums/topic/3116-release-bot-warfare/).

 ## <span style="color:red">Important to public dedicated servers</span>
 The ```bots_main_firstIsHost``` DVAR is enabled by default!